bricesommers/nanoGPT2/README.md

     Human: What is gravity?
     Assistant: Gravity is a force that attracts objects toward each other.

-For a large dataset, tokenized the data would be better.

 ### 2. Fine-tune

     python finetune.py --data data/input.txt --epochs 5 --output out/